Subhadra-Mishra-iub/log-tracker/README.md

 ## 🎯 Project Overview

-As a software engineer passionate about observability and system reliability, I built this tool to address a common challenge in modern applications: **proactively detecting issues before they impact users**.
-Traditional log monitoring often relies on simple keyword matching or threshold-based alerts, which can miss subtle patterns or generate false positives.
+I built this tool to help catch issues in system logs before they cause problems.
+Most log monitoring tools just search for keywords or trigger alerts based on simple thresholds, but that approach misses a lot of important patterns and can create false alarms.

-This project showcases my approach to solving this problem by combining:
+My solution uses a hybrid approach:
-- **Machine Learning** (Isolation Forest) for unsupervised anomaly detection
+- **Machine Learning** (Isolation Forest) to find unusual patterns automatically
-- **Pattern-based rules** for known issue types
+- **Pattern-based rules** to catch known critical issues quickly
-- **Visual analytics** for better understanding of system behavior
+- **Visual dashboards** to make the data easy to understand
-- **Automated alerting** for immediate response
+- **Automated alerts** so you know about problems immediately

 ## 🚀 Key Features